Trump’s EPA is reconsidering a rule that limits mercury from power plants

 Great workplaces have leaders who make engagement a priority — as a competitive point of differentiation — and who communicate openly and consistently.
 They hold their managers accountable — not just for their team’s measured engagement level, but also for how it relates to their team’s overall performance.
 They have well-defined and comprehensive development programs for leaders and managers, and they emphasize the development of individuals and teams.

 Great workplace cultures treat employees as stakeholders of their future.
-They put their attention on concrete performance management activities, such […]
+They put their attention on concrete performance management activities, such as clarifying […]

 Read the Full Article